scottalanturner/predictive-analytics/README.md

 3. You can run, edit, and save your work in the cloud

 ### Option 3: Local Development
-1. Clone this repository: `git clone https://github.com/scottalanturner/prescriptive-analytics.git`
+1. Clone this repository: `git clone https://github.com/scottalanturner/predictive-analytics.git`
 2. Install Jupyter: `pip install jupyter`
 3. Navigate to the desired module directory and run: `jupyter notebook`

 ## Course Overview

-This course covers the fundamental concepts of prescriptive analytics, including:
+This course covers the fundamental concepts of predictive analytics, including:
 - Optimization modeling
 - Linear programming
 - Decision analysis